 Congratulations on the launch of the book today.
 What a great accomplishment!
 I can’t wait to see what wonderful things the company will do in the future, and look forward to following along.
 Again, thank you for the opportunity.

-I certainly wasn’t going to continue spending precious hours of my life in such a toxic environment.
+I certainly wasn’t going to continue spending precious hours of my life in such a toxic environment, willfully letting my self-respect fly out the window.
 Besides…I would never put up with someone treating me like that in my personal life, so why the hell would I allow it in my professional life?
 No amount of money is worth that.

 Moral(s) of the story?